 externalities – side effects or consequences of an industrial or commercial activity that affect other parties without this being reflected in the cost of the goods or services involved.

-fact finder/finder of fact – the entity (jury or judge (if there is no jury) that decides whether facts have been proven in a trial or lawsuit.
+fact finder/finder of fact – the entity (jury or judge, if there is no jury) that decides whether facts have been proven in a trial or lawsuit.

 federal court – a trial or appellate court in the system which handles civil and criminal cases based on jurisdictions enumerated in the Constitution and federal statutes.
 These courts include federal district courts, courts of appeals and the US Supreme Court, as well as specialized courts such as bankruptcy, tax, claims (against the government) and veterans’ appeals.